Apr 13, 2020

 - Additional Fees : Late payment or NSF fees may be charged by the insurance company.

 - Payments : Insurance companies may require you to pay your premiums upfront in 3 or 6 month terms or even a complete full year term.

-Don’t forget that even if you have your policy cancelled and you get home or auto insurance from a new insurer, outstanding payments will go into collections and can impact your credit rating – another factor that could impact your ability to get insurance in the future.
+Don’t forget that even if you have your policy cancelled and you get home or auto insurance from a new insurer, outstanding payments will go into collections and can impact your credit rating.
+That is another factor that could impact your ability to get insurance in the future.

-How Long Does Non Payment Stay On Insurance?
+How Long Does An Insurance Cancelled For Non Payment Stay On Your Insurance History?

 Here are some tips to help you avoid insurance payment issues :

-- Reminders : Set a reminder in your phone to make payment.
+- Monthtly Payment Reminders : Set a reminder in your phone to make your monthly payment.